delabassee/odl2021-lab/step/serialization-filter-v2.md

 </copy>
 ```

-To execute the application, first compile the `Message`:
+To execute the application, first compile the `Message` class:

 ```
 <copy>